©2020 William A. Lasher

 “What do you think will happen when we get back to the Western Territory?
 Are they going to send us back into the Forsaken Zone?”

-“From what Captain Blooey said, I think all the action will be on the borderline along the Rockies.
+“From what Captain Galloway said, I think all the action will be on the rail lines.
 The gnawers are migrating west in bigger numbers than before, and we need to establish a perimeter to keep them out.
 When they cross into the territory, they’re bringing the toxic conditions of the wasteland along with them.”